 Conclusion.
-The no-action alternative, if implemented, would have a short-term, minor, adverse impact and a long-term, negligible, adverse impact on visual resources in the monument.
-Cumulative effects would be minor and adverse.
+The no-action alternative, if implemented, would have no impact on visual resources in the monument.
+There would be no project-related cumulative effect.

 Alternative B includes actions that would affect visual resources.

 Construction of visitor trails would occur in the Heritage Addition and the South Unit.
 Trails would be established on old logging roads in the Heritage Addition.
 A connecting trail from the bridge into the South Unit would be constructed.
 Impacts would be greatest during and immediately after construction of these trails as changes occur to the line, form, and texture of the natural landscape.
 Once vegetation regrows around the trails, these impacts would become less noticeable.
 Short-term impacts to viewsheds would be minor and adverse while long-term impacts would be negligible and adverse because no more than one new trail could be seen from any observation point.